 File>Account Settings>Account settings>Change…>More Settings…>Advanced

-In the Folders option, look for "Root folder path" and enter "Inbox".
+In the Folders option, look for “Root folder path” and enter “INBOX” (with all caps).

 Save your settings and force a Send/Receive